matthidinger/ContosoScubaBot/README.md

 ## Creating Adaptive Cards

 Adaptive Cards not only visually conform to the layout and style of the platform they are displayed on, they are also easy for developers to work with.
-Microsoft has engineered the library to be flexible, extentable, and to provide developers with multiple methods for construction and manipulation.
+Microsoft has engineered the library to be flexible, extendable, and to provide developers with multiple methods for construction and manipulation.
 In this sample, we've chosen to load .json files containing Messages with nested cards.

 ## Some Code